German Articles Quiz for A1-B1 Students: Free Grammar Practice

 Who is this quiz designed for?

 This quiz is perfect for learners from A1 to B1 who want to check their basic knowledge.
-For advanced practice with a larger word bank, we recommend our systematic trainer.
+For advanced practice with a larger word bank and spaced repetition, we recommend the systematic Article Trainer.